tsunglung/XiaomiAirFryer/README.md

 ## Setup

 1. With GUI.
-Configuration > Integration > Add Integration > ShinhuGas Fee
+Configuration > Integration > Add Integration > Xiaomi AirFryer
    1. If the integration didn't show up in the list please REFRESH the page
    2. If the integration is still not in the list, you need to clear the browser cache.
 2. Enter your Xiaomi Account and Password